 Business Growth Fund Program

-The Business Growth Fund Program is a grant program which provides targeted assistance for small and medium businesses that demonstrate high-growth and employment aspirations.
+The Business Growth Fund Program is a grant program which provides targeted assistance for small and medium businesses in Queensland that demonstrate high-growth and employment aspirations.
 Successful applicants will be provided with funding to purchase and implement specialised equipment or services to help them seize growth opportunities.

 To find out if you are eligible for the Business Growth Fund, click here:

 Small Business Digital Grants

 The Small Business Digital Grants Program can assist small businesses with accessing digital technologies and services to help them work smarter, engage with the global economy and make the most of online business opportunities arising from digital disruption.
 The grant provides up to $10,000 in funding for the purchase of hardware, software and services to assist the business.
 An eligible business must display evidence of how the technology purchased will enhance the digital capabilities of their business.